Starter Homes - Q&A

 Where will these homes be?

-Future Starter Homes developments would be in England only, on sites where the current or most recent use was commercial or industrial and on land that had not currently been allocated for house building.
-Developments will come forward in the usual way through identification by developers and local authorities of the necessary opportunities presented by suitable sites that meet the criteria for the Starter Homes exception site policy.
+Future starter homes developments would be in England only.
+Developments will come forward in the usual way through identification by developers and local authorities of the necessary opportunities presented by suitable sites.

 How can I find a Starter Home?